mozilla/gecko-projects/taskcluster/docs/kinds.rst

 release-partner-repack-chunking-dummy
 ----------------------
-Generates customized versions of releases for partners.
+Chunks the partner repacks by locale.

 release-partner-repack-signing
 ------------------------------
-Internal signing of partner repacks
+Internal signing of partner repacks.

 release-partner-repack-repackage
 ------------------------------
-Repackaging of partner repacks
+Repackaging of partner repacks.

 release-partner-repack-repackage-signing
 ------------------------------
-Repackaging of partner repacks
+External signing of partner repacks.

 release-partner-repack-beetmover
 ------------------------------
-Repackaging of partner repacks
+Moves the partner repacks to S3 buckets.

 release-eme-free-repack
 ----------------------